-We currently go ride each month to different and interesting places led by our great Ride Leaders.
+We currently have a ride each month to different and interesting places led by our great Ride Leaders.
 Think long winding roads, fresh country air & the most scenic routes – or even sometimes, just a ride around the city to get icecream!
 Our Ride Leaders are more than willing to assist the Learner and Provisional licence holders who are always welcomed and catered for.

 Our weekends away are legendary!
 After many years, in 1994 we figured out that we were not caravan park material.
 And so we find some magical places that we can escape to and be ourselves that include, raging fires, great food, water bomb fights after breakfast and a beautiful motorcycle ride to boot – bliss!
 Wherever we go the accommodation is awesome.
 Set within the Australian native landscape and all within a short walk for a swim or to canoe in either a huge salt water lake or a river.

 The club has seen a few changes throughout its time but the basic sense of inclusiveness hasn’t altered, as well as the promotion of safe riding and having a great time.

 Dykes on Bikes Sydney would like to acknowledge the hard work of previous Club presidents and their committees.
 All have strived to maintain the integrity of the club with the very capable help of fabulous Vice Presidents and tireless committee members.
 The Club wouldn’t be around today without your amazing efforts.

 1989 -1993 – Deb Thompson